yussufsh/terraform-provider-ignition/website/docs/d/file.html.md

 * `uid` - (Optional) The user ID of the owner.

 * `gid` - (Optional) The group ID of the owner.

+The `contents` block supports:

+* `source` - (Required) The URL of the file.
+Supported schemes are http, https, tftp, s3, arn, gs, and [data][rfc2397].
+When using http, it is advisable to use the verification option to ensure the contents haven’t been modified.

+* `compression` - (Optional) The type of compression used on the file (null or gzip).
+Compression cannot be used with S3.

+* `verification` - (Optional) The hash of the config, in the form _\<type\>-\<value\>_ where type is either sha512 or sha256.
+If compression is specified, the hash describes the decompressed file.

+* `http_headers` - (Optional) A  list of HTTP headers to be added to the request.
+Available for http and https source schemes only.

 The `content` block supports: